Grilled Swordfish

 Excess water ruins the cooking.

-Baking without oil:
+Oven baking without oil:

 – is an alternative to grilling;

-You can read the recipe by clicking the following link: simple baked swordfish and baked swordfish with lemon and green pepper.
+You can read the recipe by clicking on the following link: simple baked swordfish and baked swordfish with lemon and green pepper.

 Author image